 Catherine Paquette is a third-year doctoral student in the clinical psychology program.
 She received her master’s degree from the University of Maryland, College Park.
 Before graduate school, she worked as a program manager at a community-based public health non-profit in Washington, D.C. that provides direct services to sex workers and people who use drugs.
 She also worked for two years at the Pacific Institute for Research and Evaluation, where she worked on NIDA-funded projects addressing the health impacts of injection drug use.
 Her research interests include treatments for substance use and health risk behaviors, with a focus on empirically-supported interventions and harm reduction approaches for underserved and high risk populations such as people who inject drugs.

 Kathleen Shumaker is a second year MSW student in the School of Social Work with a concentration in Community Management and Policy Practice, and MPH student in the School of Public Health in the Maternal and Child Health department.
+Kathleen spent her first year at UNC interning at the Advocates for Children’s Services, a special project of Legal Aid of North Carolina working to improve education access for children with special needs, including those experiencing trauma.
 Previously, she worked at InterAct as a Youth Education Specialist and a Crisis Intervention Counselor, providing support and resources to people experiencing intimate partner and family violence.
 She has partnered with Wake County Schools, local universities, and other community organizations to bring a violence prevention curriculum, focusing on the prevention of dating violence and sexual assault, to students ages 8-24.
 She also facilitated a psycho educational group for children exposed to domestic violence.
+Currently, she is the Service Systems intern at the National Center for Child Traumatic Stress, working on the pilot study of their Trauma-Informed Organizational Assessment.
 Her research interests include juvenile justice and the school to prison pipeline, community violence, restorative justice, and trauma-responsive interventions to keep children engaged and supported in school.

 Venera Urbaeva graduated with her MPH in Maternal, Child and Adolescent Health at the UNC Gillings School of Global Public Health.
 She has a graduate degree in international human rights and a bachelor’s in international relations.
 Prior to starting her degree at UNC Venera has been working for UNICEF for 8 years coordinating child protection programs for children and adolescents affected by violence, family separation, juvenile delinquency and armed conflict in both development and humanitarian contexts.
 Her research interests include prevention of violence against children, adolescent health programming, digital health and program monitoring/evaluation.